JAY3858/Business-cases/README.md

 # Business-cases
-Completion of completed business cases
+I have attached all files of completed business cases.
+Please feel free to have a look at it.